shikokuchuo/secretbase/README.md

 #### SipHash

-- SipHash-1-3 is optimized for performance
+SipHash-1-3 is optimized for performance.

 - Pass a character string or raw vector to ‘key’ - up to 16 bytes (128 bits) of the key data is used